YouTube Shorts Monetization: How to Profit from Short Videos

 We'd have said it's hard to make decent money from Shorts only a year ago, barring times when you get a nice chunk of revenue.
 For example, we got $16.61 for a vidIQ Short that got 468,500 views.

 With recent updates on advertisements, RPM on our Shorts has seen an impressive 150% increase.
-Currently, we are seeing an RPM of $0.10 on our Shorts., without any external changes like location of viewers, topic of videos, etc.
+So, for every 1000 views we are getting $0.10 revenue, without any external changes like location of viewers, topic of videos, etc.

-It's easier than ever to become a monetized Shorts creator, but you'll need viral Shorts to call this a real side hustle!
+It's easier than ever to become a monetized Shorts creator, but you'll need YouTube Shorts ideas to call this a real side hustle!

 Brand Deals and Sponsorships